 Typically, these events require more extensive A/V and other resources–like dedicated facilitators for virtual attendees–to really make them work well.
 These events may also include additional programming just for virtual attendees to compensate for those on-site activities they can’t easily join, like social events.

-Also known as “live now, virtual later,” in-person sessions are recorded and made available to a virtual audience after the event.
+Also known as “live now, virtual later,” in-person sessions are delivered live to the on-site audience, recorded as they happen on-site, and made available as on-demand content to a virtual audience after the event.

 Pros: Potentially more practical and cost-efficient to execute than a synchronous event.